-A band of intense rainfall extends more than 1,000 km along Mexico’s west coast during northern hemisphere summer, constituting the core of the North American monsoon.
+A band of intense rainfall extends more than 1,000 km along Mexico’s west coast during Northern Hemisphere summer, constituting the core of the North American monsoon.
 As in other tropical monsoons, this rainfall maximum is commonly thought to be thermally forced by emission of heat from land and elevated terrain into the overlying atmosphere, but a clear understanding of the fundamental mechanism governing this monsoon is lacking.
-Here we show that the core North American monsoon is generated when Mexico’s Sierra Madre mountains deflect the extratropical jet stream toward the equator, mechanically forcing eastward, upslope flow that lifts warm and moist air to produce convective rainfall.
-These findings are based on analyses of dynamic and thermodynamic structures in observations, global climate model integrations, and adiabatic stationary wave solutions.
+Here we show that the core North American monsoon is generated when Mexico’s Sierra Madre mountains deflect the extratropical jet stream towards the Equator, mechanically forcing eastward, upslope flow that lifts warm and moist air to produce convective rainfall.
+These findings are based on analyses of dynamic and thermodynamic structures in observations, global climate model integrations and adiabatic stationary wave solutions.
 Land surface heat fluxes do precondition the atmosphere for convection, particularly in summer afternoons, but these heat fluxes alone are insufficient for producing the observed rainfall maximum.
 Our results indicate that the core North American monsoon should be understood as convectively enhanced orographic rainfall in a mechanically forced stationary wave, not as a classic, thermally forced tropical monsoon.
 This has implications for the response of the North American monsoon to past and future global climate change, making trends in jet stream interactions with orography of central importance.